openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

     MachineSets, there is nothing to prevent users modifying the MachineSets between zones and having major differences.
 Collating these differences for support issues could prove difficult.
 Users may also spread their Machines in an undesirable manner.
-  - Users will have the ability to have inconsistency while using the OnDelete update strategy with ControlPlaneSets, but this should be easy to track due to the updated replicas count within the ControlPlaneSet status.
+  - Users will have the ability to have inconsistency while using the OnDelete update strategy with `ControlPlaneMachineSets`, but this should be easy to track due to the updated replicas count within the `ControlPlaneMachineSet` status.
 We may want to degrade the operator if there are discrepancies to encourage users to keep their control plane consistent.
 - Users can delete intermediary MachineSets
   - In this case, if a user were to delete the Control Plane MachineSet, it is hard to define a safe way to leave the Control Plane Machine(s) behind without having to have very specific knowledge baked into the MachineSet controller
   - It becomes easier for users to mismanage their Control Plane Machines and put their cluster at risk
   - Previous enhancements have discussed the use of webhooks to prevent the deletion of Control Plane MachineSets, though these are not foolproof.
-The removal design of the ControlPlaneSet (being operator based) should be more reliable than a webhook.
+The removal design of the `ControlPlaneMachineSet` (being operator based) should be more reliable than a webhook.

 ## Infrastructure Needed

-For a clean separation of code, we will introduce the new operator in a new repository, openshift/control-plane-set-operator.
+For a clean separation of code, we will introduce the new operator in a new repository, openshift/control-plane-machine-set-operator.